silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 	:::ss
 	<% include SideBar %>

-The `include` tag can be particularly helpful for nested functionality and breaking large templates up into smaller ones.
+The `include` tag can be particularly helpful for nested functionality and breaking large templates up into smaller, reusable ones.
 In this example, the include only happens if the user is logged in.

 	:::ss
 	<% if $CurrentMember %>